kyung-lee-official/nestjs-control-panel/README.md

 This pattern reduces security risks and improves compliance, it's also easier to maintain and scale.

+## Permission Design

+### Permission Granularity and Strategy

+Permission Design can be complicated.
+Most cases, simply applying CRUD permissions to a generic resources is not enough.
+For example, **member** is a generic resource, a member may have a field called **isFrozen** that cannot be updated by the member himself, but can be updated by the admin.
+This is a **field-specific** permission.
+It's improper to use a permission like **UPDATE_MEMBER** to control this field, because you don't want to allow a group owner to be able to update the **isFrozen** field of a member of his group (especially in case the group owner is frozen, or he will be able to unfreeze himself), but at the same time, you might expect the group owner to be able to update other fields of the member of his group.

+A solution to this issue is to separate permissions into two types: common permissions and sentitive (field-specific) permissions.
+Common permissions can be implemented by simply applying CRUD permissions to resources, and field-specific permissions need to be treated separately.
+In this case, we can create a permission called **UPDATE_MEMBER_IS_FROZEN** to control the **isFrozen** field of a member.

+Another pitfall you need to be aware of is where relationships are involved.
+For example, someone who has the permission of **UPDATE_MEMBER** can update the member's belonging groups, but he doesn't have the permission of **UPDATE_MEMBER_GROUP** to add or remove members from the group.
+From the perspective of the member, he can update his own belonging groups, but from the perspective of the group, he can't update the group's members.
+This makes the permission system inconsistent.
+To solve this problem, we better separate the ability of updating the member's belonging groups out of the **UPDATE_MEMBER** permission, and consist with the **UPDATE_MEMBER_GROUP** permission only to control the group's members.

 ## Internal Members

 ### member-server-settings